 COMMITTEES & ISSUES

-OHBA is an active association comprised of an Executive Committee, Board of Directors and 10 different committees.
+OHBA is an active association comprised of a Board of Directors and 4 different committees.

 The structure of our association is the same as in many associations.
 It employs a staff, but the backbone of the association comes from its members, the volunteers.
 It has been said, “An association is only as good as its volunteers.”
 This is your association and one way to get involved and be part of the decisions being made concerning the residential construction industry is to sit on one of OHBA’s standing committees.